Last modified: July 10, 2024

 git reset --hard

-Commits are similar to saves in that they capture the current state of your project and associate it with a message.
-The commit message should describe the changes made since the last commit.
-You can use the git checkout command to go back to a previous state of your project that was captured in a commit.
+Commits in Git are akin to saving the state of your project at a particular point in time.
+A commit captures the current state of your project and associates it with a message that describes the changes made since the last commit.
+Each commit is uniquely identified by a SHA-1 hash, and you can use the git checkout command to revert to a previous state of your project.

 +----------+